The Intake

-The Empire Plan changes coming July 1, 2023
+The Empire Plan underwent changes on July 1, 2023

-The Empire Plan, a health insurance plan for certain employees in the state of New York, is changing on July 1, 2023.
+The Empire Plan, a health insurance plan for certain employees in the state of New York, changed on July 1, 2023.
 Here’s what you need to know.

-The Empire Plan, for the New York state employees, is undergoing significant changes effective July 1, 2023, affecting the following groups:
+The Empire Plan, for New York state employees, underwent significant changes as of July 1, 2023, affecting the following groups:

-These Empire Plan changes will impact service billing and payments.
+These Empire Plan changes have impacted service billing and payments.
 Medical billing companies and providers must comprehend these changes to maintain accurate billing practices and guide patients through their healthcare journeys.
-This article outlines these changes, providing essential information to navigate this transition effectively.

 Multiple copayments per visit removed